 - Embed a safeguarding culture in the School by establishing and maintaining an ethos and culture where children feel secure, are encouraged to talk, and are listened and responded to when they have a worry or concern. - Establish and maintain an environment where school staff and volunteers feel safe, are encouraged to talk and are listened and responded to when they have concerns about the safety and wellbeing of a child. - Ensure children know that there are adults in the school whom they can approach if they are worried. - Ensure that children, who have additional/unmet needs are supported appropriately.
-This could include referral to early help services or Child Protection Contact to specialist services if they are a child in need and/or have been / are at risk of being abused and/or neglected. - Consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum: see KCSiE (DfE, 2022) pp. 33. - Include opportunities in the PSHE/RSE curriculum for children to develop the skills they need to recognise and stay safe from abuse. - Contribute to the five outcomes which are key to children's wellbeing: - o to be healthy - o to stay safe - $\circ~$ to enjoy and achieve - to make a positive contribution - o to achieve economic wellbeing child, staff members must always act in the best interests of the child, taking immediate action and following the Child Protection and Safeguarding Policy.
+This could include referral to early help services or Child Protection Contact to specialist services if they are a child in need and/or have been / are at risk of being abused and/or neglected.

+- Consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum: see KCSiE (DfE, 2023) pp. 33.

+- Include opportunities in the PSHE/RSE curriculum for children to develop the skills they need to recognise and stay safe from abuse.

+- Contribute to the five outcomes which are key to children's wellbeing:

+- to be healthy

+- o to stay safe

+- to enjoy and achieve

+- o to make a positive contribution

+- o to achieve economic wellbeing

 Staff members working with children are advised to maintain an attitude of "it could happen here" and "it could be happening to this child" in connection with safeguarding.
 Staff should never assume that someone else will take action and share information that might be crucial in keeping children safe: this is everyone's responsibility.
-Whenever there are concerns about the welfare of a
+Whenever there are concerns about the welfare of a child, staff members must always act in the best interests of the child, taking immediate action and following the Child Protection and Safeguarding Policy.